wp-plugins/samsarin-php-widget/readme.txt

 2. Copy `samsarin-php-widget.php` to the `/wp-content/plugins` directory.
 3. Login to your admin console, go to `Plugins`, and enable the `Samsarin PHP Widget`.

+== Uage ==

+1. Login to your admin console.
+2. Go to Design | Widgets.
+3. Scroll towards the bottom of the page and look for the `Samsarin PHP Widgets` section.
+Here you can select the number of widgets you'd like for your website (default is 1).
+4. Click the `Add` link on the Samsarin PHP widget to add it to your sidebar.
+5. Click `Edit` to set the text for the title and the body.

+You may enter PHP code both in the title and the body.

 == Frequently Asked Questions ==

 = What versions of Wordpress are supported? =